7 Best Leather Hiking Boots in 2024

 What makes it the best?

 The Lowa Renegade GTX Mid ran the gauntlet of our lab tests and days on the trail.
-This tank of a boot passed our assessments with flying colors, with special attention going to its first-rate stability, incredible durability of the toe box, and perfect waterproofing.
+This tank of a boot passed our assessments with flying colours, with special attention going to its first-rate stability, incredible durability of the toe box, and perfect waterproofing.
 This stylish leather boot completely knocks the socks off the competition and we voted it the best leather hiking boots for backpacking.

 With a slew of features contributing to its outstanding stability, we have rarely encountered a boot as stable as the Lowa Renegade GTX Mid.
 A rigid nylon shank in the midsole offers a high torsional rigidity, which measured 5/5 in our lab tests - where 5 is the most rigid.
 The midsole is cunningly crafted to allow our feet to nestle into it instead of hovering above it, which lends a whole other dimension to the stable feeling of the boot.
 On rough trails, over rocks or scree, we always felt as surefooted as a mountain goat.